Section 21 or Section 8 Notice and Landlord Disputes

 If you are being evicted by your private landlord there are a number of ways that we can help.
 There are rules that your landlord must follow depending on the type of tenancy you have.
 You can read more information on what these rules are if you are renting privately here.

-If you are renting from a social landlord for more information please see here.
+If you are renting from a social landlord, such as a Housing Association, please see here for more information.

 Family or Friends Exclusion or being Evicted by a Resident Landlord

-If you have a resident landlord you have the rights of an excluded occupier.
-If you have problems in your current lodgings, we can negotiate for you to continue the arrangement where this is appropriate.
-Where this is not going to work, we can advise you on the best course of action to resolve your situation.
+We can help you to negotiate with your landlord to see if the arrangement can continue.
+In situations where it is clear that this is not going to work, we can advise you on the best course of action to resolve your situation.
 For more information visit Shelter's website.